Exo-TiC/ExoTiC-ISM/paper/paper.md

 ``ExoTiC-ISM`` (Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation) is an open-source Python package that computes the transit depth from a timeseries lightcurve, while sampling a grid of pseudo-stochastic models to account for instrument based systematics that may impact the measurement, following the method proposed by
-@gibson2014.
+@gibson2014 and implemented by @wakeford2016.
 While there are a number of Python solutions to create and fit transiting planet light curves (e.g.
 ``EXOTIC`` [@exotic], ``pyTransit`` [@pytransit], ``ktransit`` [@ktransit], ``BATMAN`` [@kreidberg2015]) and others that calculate forward models and retrieval of transmission spectra (e.g. ``ExoTransmit`` [@ExoTransmitPy], ``PLATON`` [@zhang2019]) of which ``ExoCTK`` [@exoctk] stands out as a modular data analysis package encapsulating